jflamy/owlcms4/docs/Fly.md

 1. If you want to stop the applications (and stopped being billed) -- use your own application names.

    ```
-   fly scale count 0 -a myclub-competition
+   fly scale count 0 --config owlcms_config/fly.toml
-   fly scale count 0 -a myclub-results
+   fly scale count 0 --config results_config/fly.toml
    ```

-2. If you then want to start using the application again, scale it back up to 1. <u>Do NOT use any other value than 0 or 1</u>.
+2. If you then want to start using the applications again, scale them back up to 1. <u>Do NOT use any other value than 0 or 1</u>.

    ```
-   fly scale count 1 -a myclub-competition
+   fly scale count 1 --config owlcms_config/fly.toml
-   fly scale count 1 -a myclub-results
+   fly scale count 1 --config results_config/fly.toml
    ```